My Own Army

 “I was introduced to the series in the buildup of the Special Editions back in 1997,” explains Jeff.
 “Up to that point I had only seen parts of the movies on TV, but never watched them in full.

-“For my 12th birthday I was given the VHS box set and watched them all in one day.
-After that I was hooked.
+“For my 12th birthday, I was given the VHS box set and watched them all in one day.
+After that, I was hooked.
 This was the summer I moved to a new town and made all new friends, all of which were already interested in Star Wars.
 I was a huge fan of the Star Wars Collectible Card Game in 7th-9th grade until it was no longer ‘cool’ to play anymore.
-I still have all those cards in boxes in my basement.
+And I still have all those cards in boxes in my basement.

 “I’m enjoying all the new movies as they come out, having seen each multiple times at the theater.”

-And Jeff’s appreciation for Rogue One and The Force Awakens is no doubt bolstered by his ability to rebuild those scenes, characters, and ships physically.
+Jeff’s appreciation for Rogue One and The Force Awakens is no doubt bolstered by his ability to physically rebuild those scenes.

 I, for one, always imagined being one of the visual effects people or animators who could create a whole new universe from scratch.
 Thanks to the Lego Star Wars series, fans can immerse themselves and give their mind a little space – pun intended.

 “If I have a new set I’ll build it ASAP,” said Jeff, no doubt echoing many of our fellow collectors.
-“I have time after work and dinner that my son and I will work on them together and then I’ll usually keep going after he goes to bed.
+“I have time after work and dinner and my son and I will work on them together.
+Then, I’ll usually keep going after he goes to bed.

 “Occasionally, if I’m bored, I’ll take apart a set and then rebuild it,” he said.

-“It really all depends, I’m usually good for a set or two on Christmas and my birthday,” he said.
-“For my 30th birthday everyone gave me Legos, which is when I got the Death Star, Ewok Village and Ghost.
+“It really all depends, I’m usually good for a set or two for Christmas and my birthday,” he said.
+“For my 30th birthday, everyone gave me Legos, which is when I got the Death Star, Ewok Village, and Ghost.

-“When my wife or I get awards at work, we’ll usually buy something for each other and the kids, with my gift usually being a Lego set.
+“When my wife or I get awards at work, we’ll usually buy something for each other and the kids.
+My gift usually being a Lego set.
 Now, with new movies coming out each December, there are usually a few sets that I have to have.”